Euphyes arpa: Taxonomy

-Species Description
+Species description

 These butterflies are big and easy to spot.
 They have a wingspan of 1 and 3/4 - 2 inches.
-Both sexes have a yellow-orange underside to their hindwings with no markings, but Males have an orange dark base with a black border, while females are mostly dark with creamy spots.
+Both sexes have a yellow-orange underside to their hindwings as well as a bright orange thorax and head.
+However, the upper side of the forewing differs between male and female.
+Males have black borders with a reddish-yellow color and a black hindwing.
+Males are marked by a sex-mark called a stigma patch located on their forewings.
+A stigma is defined as a mark with scent cells that release pheromones.
+In the case of the Palmetto Skipper, they have a 2-part black stigma.
+While females have a black upper side with few reddish-yellow patches.
+The coloring of the males and their stigmas are helpful for females to find males while they are waiting for a mate in sedge marshes.

 Ecology

 The larvae feed on the fronds of the palm species Serenoa repens, the saw palmetto, and live in silken tubes at the frond base.
 The species overwinters in the larval stage.

 Palmetto Skippers are nectivores, and can often be encountered at flowers.
 In order to search for females to mate with, males often perch themselves on the blades of palmetto scrub.
-While the males are doing this, females are depositing eggs towards the stem on the scrub, near the blade’s base.
+While the males are doing this, females are depositing eggs towards the stem on the scrub, near the blade's base.

 Adults feed on flower nectar from various plants, including the pickerelweeds (genus Pontederia).
 Adult males perch in sedge marshes to await females.

 Where the Palmetto Skipper is mainly located can be determined by the name itself: Lowland Palmetto Scrub.
 Palmetto Scrub is a thick palm that is usually subterranean and can grow above ground.
 Habitat is generally moist with low palmetto scrub, including open pine flats, and forested scrub/shrub wetlands, with a necessary abundance of saw palmetto.